Please note: Regulations are currently under review for the 2023-24 season and so those currently published are subject to change.

 BVB 2 Disputes at events In line with REG 7.7, should a dispute occur at an event, the event appeal panel for Beach Volleyball shall comprise of the Tournament Director and a BUCS staff member or Volleyball England staff member.

-BVB 3 Playing kit Teams must wear matching playing tops in institutional colours, numbered 1 or 2 on the front and back.
+BVB 3 Playing kit Teams must wear matching playing tops in institutional colours, numbered front and back with each player wearing a different number.

 BVB 4 Match format